TheGrimsey/oxidized_navigation/README.md

 You need to use `OxidizedNavigationPlugin::<Collider>::new(NavMeshSettings {...}`, where `Collider` is either `RapierCollider` or `AvianCollider` from the integration crates, or your own struct that implements the `OxidizedCollider` trait.
 This is necessary to allow us to be generic over different `Collider` components.

-> When enabling XPBD, I get the error "You must pick a single parry3d feature."

-You need to disable the default `parry_016` feature as XPBD uses a different version of `Parry3d`.

-*A version of `Parry3d` needs to be enabled by default for the crate to be compilable & publishable.*

 > I don't want to use the Rapier3d or XPBD3d physics engines just to generate a navmesh.
 How do I create my own `parry3d` wrapper component?

 You need to create a component that contains a parry3d `SharedShape`, then implement the `OxidizedCollider` trait.
 See the [parry3d example](./examples/parry3d.rs) for a basic example.